Teaching

 — New School student, Fall 2018

 My research in personal documentary and community media brings a material and historical understanding to the value of people telling their own stories along with an analysis of the structural conditions of those narratives’ circulation as media forms.
 At a time when the value of arts education is challenged by quantitative professionalism and policies of austerity, my teaching practice stresses the urgency of media studies, critical voices, and independent artistic expression.
 Media literacy connects personal perception and collective vision, deconstructing assumptions around representations to better understand the histories, technologies, and systems around us.
 I seek to create liberatory spaces in which research and creative practice provokes questions of not what do I see, but how do I see?
 What is unseen that nonetheless constitutes my field of vision?
-These are questions that repeatedly come up in my classrooms discussing the aesthetics and social, economic, and political conditions surrounding the production and circulation of media, and the histories that shape the theory and practice of personal expression through audiovisual forms.
-These questions lead to exploring methods of formal analysis and media theory for students to integrate into their work, encouraging open-mindedness and critical thinking toward equity and justice.
+These are questions that repeatedly come up in my classrooms, encouraging open-mindedness and critical thinking.
+Such principles, learned from mentors and developed through my study of critical pedagogy, have led to my own educational practice, in which I introduce ideas through teachable examples that open up discussion, each unit building on the class’s conceptual trajectory, and utilizing dynamic exercises that integrate relevant methodologies into students’ growing critical and creative processes.
+Employing these teaching methods, I work to ensure a space of trust that advances equity and inclusion in my classrooms and on campus.
+I regard the university not just as a site for research and teaching, but a space to contribute to long-term capacity building through service, working towards creating a more just environment.

 “Joel’s a great professor and mentor, and has almost single-handedly taught me how to make better films.”